The IInspiration: Disbandment (2019–2021)

-Return to NXT (2025–present)
+Return to NXT (2025)

-On the 30 September episode of NXT, The IIconics, which uses the name of The IInspiration, made their return to WWE telelvision in four years along with their first appearance on NXT since 2018, were chosen to be with Team TNA in a 4-on-4 Survivor Series style match at NXT vs. TNA Showdown.
+On the 30 September episode of NXT, The IIconics, under the name The IInspiration, made their return to WWE telelvision for the first time in four years, which was also their first appearance on NXT since 2018.
+They were chosen to be on Team TNA for a 4-on-4 Survivor Series style match at NXT vs. TNA Showdown.

-Impact / Total Nonstop Action Wrestling (2021–2022; 2025–present)
+Impact / Total Nonstop Action Wrestling (2021–2022; 2025–2026)

 Following their releases, the two confirmed their intention to resume teaming-up outside of WWE, calling themselves a package deal.
 They had also stated in numerous interviews that they were considering their options, and were undecided on if they would sign with Impact Wrestling or All Elite Wrestling.
 In June, the two filed a trademark for The IInspiration name, which indicated their new team name.
 On 27 August, the two announced The IInspiration Tour, marking their return to wrestling.

 At Knockouts Knockdown on 9 October 2021, it was announced that The IInspiration would be making their debut for Impact Wrestling at Bound for Glory, where they defeated Decay (Havok and Rosemary) for the Impact Knockouts Tag Team Championship, becoming the first female team to have won women's tag titles in both Impact Wrestling and WWE in history.
 They retained the titles against Decay at Turning Point.
 At Sacrifice, The IInspiration lost the titles to The Influence (Madison Rayne and Tenille Dashwood), and failed to regain the titles at Rebellion.
 On 27 April 2022, The IInspiration announced that they will be indefinitely stepping away from in-ring action, ending their tenure with Impact Wrestling.

-On 6 June 2025 at Against All Odds, The IInspiration made their return to Impact Wrestling, now known as Total Nonstop Action Wrestling (TNA), confronting TNA Knockouts World Tag Team Champions The Elegance Brand (Ash By Elegance and Heather By Elegance).
-They won the titles for the second time during the TV tapings on September 27, 2025.
+On 6 June 2025 at Against All Odds, The IInspiration made their return to Impact Wrestling, now known as Total Nonstop Action Wrestling (TNA), confronting TNA Knockouts World Tag Team Champions The Elegance Brand (Ash by Elegance and Heather by Elegance).
+They won the titles for the second time during the TV tapings on 27 September 2025 but lost the titles back to The Elegance Brand (Heather by Elegance and M by Elegance) on Thursday Night Impact!s AMC debut on 15 January 2026.

+All Elite Wrestling (2026–present)

+McKay and Lee made their All Elite Wrestling (AEW) debut and announced that they had signed with the promotion at a house show in Brisbane, Australia, on 15 February 2026.
+They made their in-ring debut on the 4 March episode of Dynamite, losing to The Brawling Birds (Alex Windsor and Jamie Hayter) in a squash match.

+Ring of Honor (2026–present)

+On the March 22, 2026 episode of Ring of Honor Wrestling The Iinspiration made their Ring of Honor debut and then faced Viva Van and Frankie B.